NoDivide/astrum/README.md

 sample_dark_background | #333333 | The color used for dark background component samples.
-show_project_name | true | Show the project name in the sidebar. show_version | true | Show the Astrum version at the bottom of the sidebar. max-width | null | A maximum width for the components container element.
+show_project_name | true | Show the project name in the sidebar. show_version | true | Show the Astrum version at the bottom of the sidebar. max_width | null | A maximum width for the components container element.

 #### Assets<a href=“#assets”></a>
 ```